Get a free, no obligation personal loan quote with rates as low as 9.99%

 But what if you lend the keys to your car to someone else?
 Are other people allowed to drive your car if they’re not listed as a driver under your insurance policy?

-Let’s go into more detail about how your insurance would be affected if another person drives your car, and whether or not people who are not listed under your auto insurance policy are allowed to drive your car in the first place.
+Let’s go into more detail about how your insurance would be affected if another person drives your car, and whether people who aren’t listed under your policy are allowed to drive your car in the first place.

-Who Can Drive My Car Under My Insurance?
+Who Can Drive My Car Under My Insurance In Ontario?

 It’s important to note that anyone who drives your car regularly will need to be named under your policy.
 These other drivers are known as “secondary” or “occasional” drivers.
 Usually, secondary drivers include spouses or grown children.